jappeace/jappeaceApplication/content/ghcid-for-multi-proj-builds.md

 When I tried [Ghcid](https://github.com/ndmitchell/ghcid)for a [reflex](http://hackage.haskell.org/package/reflex),
 it wouldn't rebuild on file change.
-This is because reflex has a multi project setup by default.
+This is because reflex has a multi package project setup by default.
-Recently I found that it is possible to use [Ghcid](https://github.com/ndmitchell/Ghcid) for multi project builds.
+Recently I found that it is possible to use [Ghcid](https://github.com/ndmitchell/Ghcid) for multi package project builds.
 The trick is to create an executable that includes all the sources.
 For example in [hpack](https://github.com/sol/hpack) style: